 Engineered wood floors and underfloor heating

 If you’re sure you want an underfloor heating wooden floor, then opt for engineered wood floors.
-This type of flooring responds much better to changes in temperature as it’s been treated and manufactured to do so.
-Engineered wood flooring is thick enough for a luxurious and good-looking wood floor, but it’s thin enough to conduct heat from the floor upwards with little resistance.
+This type of flooring responds much better to changes in temperature as it’s treated and manufactured to do so.
+Engineered wood flooring is thick enough for a luxurious, good-looking wood floor, but it’s thin enough to conduct heat from the floor upwards with little resistance.

-In general, engineered wood flooring tends to be more compatible because it is designed to be more stable and less prone to warping or cracking due to temperature changes compared to solid wood flooring.
+In general, engineered wood flooring tends to be more compatible.
+It is designed to be more stable and less prone to warping or cracking due to temperature changes compared to solid wood flooring.

 Choosing the right underfloor heating wooden floor